flippi321/enigma-project/README.md

 ### 3: Start Encryption
 Now that the machine has been set up, Carl is ready to encrypt the message.
 He inputs the message "Hello" and the machine starts
 The machine will go through the following process with every single letter.
-We are

 #### Pinboard
 Since H and C are connected, The input letter 'H' will be replaced with the letter 'C'